Take a look at our general FAQs below for further information on the challenge.

 Accommodation is in 2/3 star hotels, standards may vary but they have ensuite facilities and are comfortable.
 Where possible we will always try to keep team members in the same hotels.
 You will be sharing with another rider unless you have added the single room supplement to your registration.
 If you know someone else who is on the event you can request to share with them or we will place you with someone of the same gender and similar age.

-Breakfast and an evening meal will be served in the hotel (the evening meal for Pedal to Paris day one will be on the ferry).
+Breakfast and an evening meal will be served in the hotel.
 Lunch will be provided at a designated lunch stop and there will be lots of carbohydrates for re-fuelling.
 There will also be fruit, cereal bars, energy bars, chocolate and water/energy drink as well as tea and coffee at all water stops en route.
 However, if you are used to training with specific nutritional supplements (e.g. energy bars) we advise you carry those yourself.

 Take a look at our fundraising FAQs below to find out more.